 Today we want cleaner, greener, natural beauty products, so we can take better care of our health and the planet.

-The Federal Trade Commission (FTC), recently wrote a report that stated the following:
+The Federal Trade Commission (FTC), stated:

 “It is unclear how consumers understand organic claims that describe nonagricultural products, and how marketers of those natural beauty products substantiate the claims”.

 The Commission lacks a basis, to provide guidance on the use of organic claims for products.
 In addition, it has avoided defining the term natural, which is a claim increasingly used to describe cosmetics and beauty products, so, like the term organic or clean beauty for that matter, it has no legal meaning.

 Each organisation certified cosmetics and personal care products differently, their policies were all unrelated especially when it came to percentage requirements, and allowance of certain ingredients and processes.

 Fortunately today, the COSMOS-standard now defines the criteria that each company has to meet, this ensures consumers that their beauty products are genuine natural or organic, and produced to the highest possible standard.